kescardoso/resume-project/README.md

-# Mini Resume Project With Bootstrap4
+# Resume Page With Bootstrap

 [View this website on GitHub Pages](https://kescardoso.github.io/rosie-resume/)